Music Theory: Chords of Minor Keys

 Note.
 A different convention names chord VII as bVII, to show that its root is a semitone lower than vii, the chord built on the raised 7th scale degree.

-The HOME chord - This has the same restful, stable and final feeling as the tonic major chord has in major keys.
+The HOME chord - This has a similar restful, stable and final feeling as the tonic major chord has in songs in major keys.

 This chord is dissonant, and is classed as pre-dominant in function, meaning it's most commonly followed by the dominant chord, V or V7.
 Where voice leading is important, the chord is normally played in first inversion.
 Where voice leading doesn't matter, such as in strummed guitar chords, for example, the inversion isn't important, but it's almost always embellished or extended and played as a diminished 7th or half diminished 7th chord (also called minor 7b5).
 As this is exactly the same chord as chord vii in the relative major key, its root can resolve up a semitone to chord III in exactly the same way that chord vii's root (the same chord) resolves up a semitone to the tonic chord.
 Chord ii also has a minor form as the chart above shows (B minor), but it's not so useful.

 This chord is commonly used, but chord III+ (mediant augmented) corresponding with the harmonic minor scale is rarely used.

 Both forms of the subdominant chord in minor keys have a pre-dominant function.
 That is, they lead smoothly to chord V (the dominant).
 Note, however, that, if we add a 7th to the major version (D7), it no longer has a convincing 'pre-dominant' quality.